Ke11og/ceg3004-Audio-Classification-Project/README.md

 ## Methodology
-The overall workflow of the project was:
+The overall workflow of the project is:
 1. Load the labelled training audio
 2. Apply preprocessing to standardize the waveforms
 3. Extract DSP-based features from each clip